Thursday, August 15, 2019

 Nearby Eats: There’s a huge selection of all kinds of restaurants, cafés and wine bars on North Street in the Upstreet Cultural District.

 Other Cultural Activities: Pittsfield is abuzz with artsy activities from 3rd Thursdays street fair to 1st Fridays ArtsWalk.
-Berkshire Museum - art & artifacts from every continent.
+Berkshire Museum - Art & artifacts from every continent.

 Stay the Night: Holiday Inn & Suites